Echoes of the Lake: Latin America Professional Award 3rd Place

 Once a Lake

-Evangelino, a resident of the Desaguadero River basin, spends his days digging a well to provide water for his family and livestock, while his wife tends to the sheep.
+Evangelino, a resident of the Desaguadero River basin, spends his days digging a well to provide water for his family and livestock.

 Lake's Last Breath